impredicative/gec/README.md

 | Push    | 2G    | Hard | GitHub   |
 | Repo    | 5G    | Soft | GitHub   |
 | Repo    | 10G   | Hard | GitLab   |

+Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in the decrypted repo itself.

 ## Installation
 ### For general use